The San Francisco Bay Area’s shelter-in-place order deadline is getting extended until ‘at least May 1’ as the region gears up for a surge in coronavirus cases

 The San Francisco Bay Area’s shelter-in-place order will be extended through at least May 1 as a surge in coronavirus cases is anticipated in the coming weeks.

-“The Public Health Order for people to shelter-in-place safely in their homes will soon be extended until at least May 1,” read a joint statement according to The Mercury News.
+“The Public Health Order for people to shelter-in-place safely in their homes will soon be extended until at least May 1,” read a joint statement in a press release.
 “We have said an extension might be expected as we work together to slow the spread of the COVID-19 disease.”
+According to the press release, more details will be provided once the extension is finalized in the next day or two.

 The confirmation comes after an extension was speculated over the past few days.